MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 #### Office.Klondike.MobileAttribution.Login

 This event is triggered when the user logs in.
-The data is used to measure app performance and ensure it is performing as expected.
+The data is used to measure app performance and ensure it's performing as expected.

 The following fields are collected: